 Brisbane’s industrial sector is growing.
 By 2031, it is expected employment across the city’s major industrial areas will grow by more than 40,000.
 Council’s City Plan will help to support and facilitate Brisbane’s industrial economy by clearly identifying areas for industrial development.
-This factsheet provides information on the different types of industry zones.
+This page provides information on the different types of industry zones.

 What is a zone?

 Brisbane is divided into zones.
 These zones guide the type of development that may occur on a site.
-The City Plan further divides some zones into numbered zone precincts.
+City Plan further divides some zones into numbered zone precincts.
 These precincts provide more specific information about the types of development intended for particular locations.

-The City Plan classifies industrial land into zones and zone precincts based on the expected impacts of industry.
+City Plan classifies industrial land into zones and zone precincts based on the expected impacts of industry.
 This means industrial areas are appropriately separated from sensitive land use zones, such as residential areas, and allows for lower category of assessment for industrial development.
-There are five industry zones identified in the City Plan.
+There are five industry zones identified in City Plan.
 The table on page two provides information and examples of these five zones.

 My industrial development was approved under Brisbane City Plan 2000 (or an earlier planning scheme for Brisbane).
 Do I need to re-apply under Brisbane City Plan 2014?